DilrajS/Traveling-Salesman-Genetic-Algorithim/README.md

 Genetic Algorithm is an optimization algorithm used to solve non-linear problems, to compute the shortest route in a few seconds (**O(ng)**, where n is population size and g is number of generations). _If this attempted through brute force it would have been impractical with a time complexity of O(n!)._

-## Results and interesting findings:
+## Results and Interesting Findings

 **This is the shortest calculated route plotted**